-A beautiful movie written and directed by Ousmane Sembene one of Africa's best film makers.
-Set in Senegal, this murder mystery unfolds around the death of a district leader whose family gathers for the funeral.
+A beautiful movie that was written and directed by Ousmane Sembene—one of Africa's best filmmakers—"Guelwaar" is set in Senegal.
+This murder mystery unfolds around the death of a district leader whose family gathers for the funeral.

-Sambene influenced a lot of West African film makers, if you've seen the excellent recent movie Bamako you'll recognize his style of story-telling immediately.
+Sembene influenced a lot of West African filmmakers; if you've seen the excellent recent movie "Bamako" you'll recognize his style of story-telling immediately.

 08 of 10